Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Maroochydore - Kuluin was found to be above average when compared nationally for a number of language and cultural background related metrics
+The level of cultural diversity witnessed in Maroochydore - Kuluin was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-In terms of ancestry, English (32.7%), Australian (23.4%), and Irish (9.3%) were the top three groups represented in Maroochydore-Kuluin.
-Notable divergences included New Zealand (1.0%, same as regional), German (4.8%, same as regional), and Scottish (8.8% vs 9.1%).
+In terms of ancestry, the top three represented groups in Maroochydore-Kuluin were English (32.7%), Australian (23.4%), and Irish (9.3%) as of June 2021.
+Other notable divergences included New Zealand (1.0% vs regional 1.0%), German (4.8% vs regional 4.8%), and Scottish (8.8% vs regional 9.1%).

 Frequently Asked Questions - Diversity